How Can You Change the Ownership Percentage of an LLC?

 You can use personal assets like cars or homes as collateral for a business loan to grow your business or may serve as an additional source of income above and beyond the regular cash flow.

-Whatever the reason, it's essential to follow the correct process for changing the ownership percentages of an LLC.
+Whatever the reason, we advise following the correct process for changing the ownership percentages of your LLC.

 4. Modify the Ownership Percentage of the LLC

-There are a few things you need to take into account when changing llc ownership percentages of an LLC.
+There are a few things we recommend taking into account when changing the ownership percentages of an LLC.

 Here are the steps you need to follow: